claytonwrightmu/PGA-Analysis/notes/Simulation.md

 - +APP rating for ball-striker venues
 - +ARG for tough greens
 - –OTT at positional tracks
-Then OVR adjusts accordingly (like “+3 OVR at Augusta”).
+then OVR adjusts accordingly (like “+3 OVR at Augusta”).

 C) Player Cards
 - Each golfer becomes a “card” with: